 How does IDS preference vary across age?
 We could plausibly predict that, all else being equal, older infants can more effectively process ADS than younger infants, and so the attraction of IDS over ADS might attenuate with age (Newman & Hussain, 2006).
-On the other hand, older babies might show a stronger preference for IDS over ADS, given that older infants have had more opportunity to experience the positive social interactions that likely co-occur with IDS, including but not limited to eye-contact, positive facial expressions, and interactive play.
+On the other hand, older infants might show a stronger preference for IDS over ADS, given that older infants have had more opportunity to experience the positive social interactions that likely co-occur with IDS, including but not limited to eye contact, positive facial expressions, and interactive play.

 How does IDS preference vary with linguistic experience and language community?
 Preference for IDS might be affected by infants’ language experience.
 Across many areas of language perception, infants show a pattern of perceptual narrowing.
 They begin life as “universal listeners” ready to acquire any language(s), but with experience gain sensitivity to native language distinctions and lose sensitivity to non-native distinctions (Maurer & Werker, 2014).
 If preference for IDS follows a similar pattern, then we predict that older infants tested in their native language will show a stronger preference for IDS over ADS than infants tested in a non-native language.